mangoann/InstacartProductAnalytics-SQLtoLLM/README.md

-# Instacart Hero Products: Finding the 10% That Drive 80% of Sales
+# Uncovering Instacart’s Top Products Driving 80% of Orders and Their Patterns
-This analysis finds that fewer than 10% of Instacart’s products account for over 80% of both total orders and customer reach — confirming and even exceeding the expectations of the Pareto Principle.
+This analysis finds that Instacart's business confirms and exceeds the expectations of the Pareto Principle - fewer than 10% of Instacart’s products account for over 80% of both total orders and customer reach.
 These **high-performing SKUs** are not only heavily ordered but also widely adopted across the user base, making them critical drivers of Instacart’s business performance.

 To better understand what makes these products successful, this analysis also designs an LLM-powered system to **explore semantic patterns** that may reveal shared product categories among the top-performing SKUs.

 ## Project Scope
 This project answers the following business questions: